Nurses understaffed by the hundreds at UofL Health, traveling options to blame

 LOUISVILLE, Ky.
 (WAVE) - Frontline workers truly became the first responders when the pandemic hit.
 Many healthcare workers were spread thin.
-However, at UofL Health, a new trend is to blame; taking nurses away from hospital bedsides and spreading core nursing staff thin.
+However, at UofL Health, a new trend is to blame, taking nurses away from hospital bedsides and spreading core nursing staff thin.

-Traveling nurse job opportunities are the catalyst behind the exodus for many reasons.
+Traveling nurse job opportunities are the catalysts behind the exodus for many reasons.

-The job is still the same; whether a nurse is on the core staff or a traveling nurse.
+The job is still the same, whether a nurse is on the core staff or a traveling nurse.

 ”Business as usual, you come in everyday, wear your scrubs, meet and greet with patients,” Sean Nolan, Operations Nurse Manager at UofL Health said.
 “You work hard to meet their needs.”

-Nolan started out as a nurse 10 years ago after losing his job during the great recession.
+Nolan started out as a nurse 10 years ago after losing his job during the recession.
 He looked around for a career path that would be fulfilling, and ultimately found a place at UofL Health.

-”What better profession to help people, than nursing?” explained Nolan.
+”What better profession to help people than nursing?” explained Nolan.
 “I was drawn to it and started researching it and the rest is history.“

 Newly certified nurses will research the position and find a nursing job leading to the rest of the world.
 People often chose the option to be a traveling nurse because it includes competitive pay, room and board, and travel assignments ranging from six to 12 weeks.